 2. The connection to the appliance is a 22mm copper tail located at the rear of the gas service cock.
+It is not necessary for the gas supply pipework to be 22mm, providing that the requirements in paragraph 5.2.1.3 below are achieved.

 3. Ensure that the pipework from the meter to the appliance is of adequate size and the demands of any other gas appliances in the property are taken into consideration.

-4. The gas service cock incorporates a pressure test point.
+The gas service cock incorporates a pressure test point.